 Google Pixel 3a review: Software

 Pixel 3a runs the latest version of Android OS, dubbed Pie.
-It's worth pointing out this is Android 9.0 with the stock user interface, which is much more attractive than the icons and garish colours slashed on the operating system by the likes of LG, Oppo, and Huawei.
+It's worth pointing out this is Android 9.0 with the stock user interface, which is more attractive than the eyesore icons and garish colours splashed on the operating system by the likes of LG, Oppo, and Huawei.

 Despite its lowest price point, Pixel 3a is no different in this respect.
 And as if to emphasise this point, Google has preloaded the new smartphone with an early version of a new Augmented Reality (AR) feature for its popular Google Maps service which superimposes directions in front of you to help navigate around urban areas where the standard blue dot might be a little inadequate.